codingjq/flet-routing-tutorial/README.md

 ## Main Branch

-This shows the current example which is up to date with the tutorial explaining how to persist data accross views [coming soon](https://youtube.com/@codingjq)
+This shows the current example which is up to date with the tutorial explaining how to persist data accross views [Persisting Data Tutorial]([https://youtube.com/@codingjq](https://youtu.be/7AuRgCSOAZM))

 ## Video1 Branch